How to Accept Google Pay / Apple Pay / Microsoft Pay in WordPress

 Upon completing this process, you’ll be shown a success page that says Setup Complete.
 Next, to create a payment form, click on the Create a Payment Form button.

-Step 3: Accepting Payments via Google Pay / Apple Pay and Microsoft Pay
+Step 3: Accepting Payments via Apple Pay / Google Pay / Microsoft Pay

-So far, you’ve connected your site to Stripe and you’re all set to create a payment form to accept payments via all the available payment wallets.
+So far, you’ve connected your site to Stripe and you’re all set to create a payment form that accepts payments via all the available payment wallets.

 To create a payment form, you’ll need to choose a form template.
 In this step, you can see different payment form templates.
 If you’re not on this page yet, you can navigate to WP Simple Pay » Add New to start creating a payment form.